sidharthify/syd/README.md

 # syd
-**syd** (taken from **Syd Barrett**) is a way to install packages in NixOS like how you'd do in other major linux distributions.
-It appends package names to your nix file automatically, so you don’t have to open and edit it every time you want to install something.
-It basically acts like a lightweight package manager wrapper for any distro that manages packages through editable config files instead of commands.
+**syd** (named after **Syd Barrett**) is a lightweight command-line tool for managing your NixOS packages declaratively.
+It lets you install, remove, list, and search for packages by directly editing your Nix configuration files, so you don’t have to touch them manually every time you make a change.

 ---